arctelix/.dotsys/README.md

 You can use a directory structure to modify the target path for symlinks.

-For example, pycharm uses a directory called PyCharm40 to store it's config files.
-Symlinking the entire directly to your repo is a bad idea since there are many files you do not want in your repo such as your licence file.
+For example, PyCharm uses a directory called PyCharm40 to store it's config files.
+Symlinking the entire directly to your repo is a bad idea since there are many files you do not want in your repo such as your license file.
 Instead we just want to symlink the desired files to the PyCharm40 directory.

     .dotfiles